Lemon Pickle - 1, in Oil

 Neembu ka Tel (Tael) Walla Achaar - 1

 This pickle is more like the ready made lime pickle that you buy in jars.
-It contains oil and more spices than the traditional, north Indian lemon pickle, which is sometimes known as preserved lemons in UK. *In India, it is made from lemons that look like limes and have a paper thin or 'kagzi' skin.
-Western lime skins are tougher and take longer to soften/mature so use lemons.
+It contains oil and more spices than the traditional, north Indian lemon pickle, which is sometimes known as ‘preserved lemons’ in UK. *In India, it is made from lemons that look like limes and have a paper thin or 'kagzi' skin.
+Western lime skins are tougher and take longer to soften/mature.
+So I use the use lemons.

 500 gm limes (nimbu) or lemons *